MKLab-ITI/pygrank/tutorials/graph_filters.md

 Args:
  * *weights:* Optional.
 A list-like object with elements weights[n] proportional to the importance of propagating personalization graph signals n hops away.
 Default is [0.9]*10 .
+ * *krylov_dims:* Optional.
+Performs the Lanczos method to estimate filter outcome in the Krylov space of the graph with degree equal to the provided dimensions.
+This considerably speeds up filtering but ends up providing an *approximation* of true graph filter outcomes.
+If None (default) filters are not computed through their projection the Krylov space, which may yield slower but exact computations.
+Otherwise, a numeric value equal to the number of latent dimensions is required.
  * *to_scipy:* Optional.
 Method to extract a scipy sparse matrix from a networkx graph.
 If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor.
  * *convergence:* Optional.
 The ConvergenceManager that determines when iterations stop.
 If None (default), a ConvergenceManager is used with keyword arguments automatically extracted from the ones passed to this constructor.